-- Be able to interpret the intended and underlying communicated meaning of musical improvisation
+- Participants will be able to interpret the intended and underlying communicated meaning of a musical improvisation

-- Be able to create an effective improvisation-based intervention
+- Participants will be able to create 1 improvisation-based intervention

-- Be able to apply improvisational skills and principles to their own personal clinical work
+- Participants will be able to apply at least 1 improvisational skill or principle to their own personal clinical work

 Course Schedule and Format: